marsh-sim/marsh-docs/docs/manager/README.md

         - Show bitfields as a collection of flags
     - *Maybe later:* using Qt "What's This" role with tooltips to show descriptions for message fields and enum constants
 - Replaying log files

+## Contributing

+Contributions to [documentation](../documentation.md) and code are welcome.
+The repository is on GitHub as [marsh-sim/marsh-manager](https://github.com/marsh-sim/marsh-manager).
+If you notice a problem, or want to request a new feature, you can [create New issue](https://github.com/marsh-sim/marsh-manager/issues)
+Code contributions are expected as [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to that repository.
+See the [developer documenttion](./development.md) to get started.

 ## Licenses